 The Sierra Club has long opposed Consolidated (or Centralized) Interim Storage for many reasons.
 Transportation risks aside (and they are many), any attempt to assemble large amounts of spent fuel in one location without any plan for permanent disposal simply invites – and almost guarantees – that these sites will become defacto permanent dumps, or worse, open the door to those wanting to reprocess spent fuel, one of the dirtiest and most expensive processes on earth.

 Both the New Mexico and Texas chapters have passed resolutions opposing the use of their states as "interim" dumps for spent fuel.
-The Nuclear Free campaign is supporting their efforts to fight all attempts to drag thousands of tons of some of the most dangerous materials in the world across our aging infracture, thru our cities, town and farms, and dump it on communities who don't agree to be sacrifice zones for nuclear waste.
+The Nuclear Free campaign (www.sierraclub/nuclear-free) is supporting our efforts to fight all attempts to drag thousands of tons of some of the most dangerous materials in the world across our aging infracture, through our cities, town and farms, and dump it on communities who don't agree to be sacrifice zones for nuclear waste.

-Holtec International has submitted a plan to store this radioactive nuclear-reactor waste, for as long as 120 years, at a site between Hobbs and Carlsbad.
+Holtec International has submitted a plan to store this radioactive nuclear-reactor waste for as long as 120 years at a site between Hobbs and Carlsbad.
 Opponents are concerned about the health, safety, transportation, financial, and environmental-justice aspects of storing high-level radioactive waste that would impact thousands of generations to come.
-More than 10,000 rail cars would haul risky waste, rumbling on rails through or near major cities in New Mexico, in a process that would take 20 years.
-In the last three years, there have been seven train accidents in New Mexico, including trains derailing and/or wrecks.
+More than 10,000 rail cars would haul risky waste, rumbling through or near major cities in New Mexico, in a process that would take 20 years.
+In the last five years, there have been seven train accidents in New Mexico, including trains derailing and/or wrecks.

 Now is the time for action!

 Please contribute to the Rio Grande Chapter effort to stop Holtec's nuclear dump.
 Your donation goes straight to the Holtec campaign, including our attorney fees and grassroots organizing in southeast New Mexico.